mspaintmsi/superUser/README.md

 - Multiple options can be grouped together (e.g., `/wrs`).
 - `command_to_run` is the filename of an executable (.exe) or script (.cmd), followed by parameters.
 If not specified, `cmd.exe` is started.
+- The /s option only works in superUser 5.5, on Windows Vista, 7, 8, 10 and 11 up to 23H2.

 ## Exit Codes